 See Your Doctor

 If you have any of these symptoms, see your doctor.
-You might have an illness like the flu, but it's best to get checked out just in case.
+You might have an illness like the flu or another viral illness., but it's best to get checked out just in case.
 Your doctor will ask what symptoms you've had and for how long you've had them.
 You may need to get blood tests and other types of tests to diagnose AML.

 Because AML affects your blood cells, it can lead to problems like these: